DiscoverWithAI/discoverwithai.github.io/documents/Project_Description.typ

   === End users

   End users are people economically disposed to make a trip, a travel or a journey, interested in save money but at the same time not so willing to organize every single detail.
 Travel agencies can ease user's responsabilities but they might be significantly expensive and so not affordable for everyone.
-Ultimately, end users may be young adults, in the range of 20 and 40 years old, who would like  to prepare an holiday with friends or the family, but they can be also adolescents who are approaching this type of experience for the first time.
+Ultimately, end users may be young adults, in the range between 20 and 40 years old, who would like  to prepare an holiday with friends or the family, but they can be also adolescents who are approaching this type of experience for the first time.

   === Influencers

+  mainly youtubers with which

   === Recommenders

+  other users (friends and family members)

   === Economic buyers

+  either travellers themselves or their parents (in case of teenagers)

   === Decision makers

+  travellers themselves
 ]